Video by Josh

 Work together with your partner in this unique experience to create and decorate personalized promise rings, by using a hand-operated mechanical engraving machine called a rose engine.
 Using a 16th century technology, with a machine made in the early 20th century, you will design and decorate your own ring bands.

 We offer evening and weekend sessions for couples and individuals.
 Start by picking your materials and setting up a time.
 It’s that easy!
-Sessions usually last between 2 and 3 hours and start at $500 per couple.
-We can do custom materials – just get in touch first to make arrangements.
+Sessions usually last about 4 hours, but can run longer depending on aptitude, and start at $800 per couple for sterling silver.
+Additional time needed will be billed at $160 per hour.

 Gold and other precious metals are available, but will require a special order.
-We will need at least two weeks advance booking to ensure we have the correct ring size and the materials of your choice on hand.
+We will need at least four weeks advance booking and a 50% deposit to hold your date and ensure we have the correct ring size and the materials of your choice on hand.

 In addition to leaving with a completed ring you’ll get a tour of the Memoria Technica workshop where you’ll have the opportunity to see the machinery used in a past era to create mechanical objects.